kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 Code Freeze hasn't really started yet at this point, and it depends on the overall status and volume of open issues/PRs on how many to report.
 It's good to have some numbers of total issues/PRs available to see general trends over time, like increased or lowered volumes.

-Overall, you can use the Red/Yellow/Green pattern on keeping track and reporting.
-As you get closer to release, the specific definitions of red/yellow/green will change, but the basic idea won't:

-* red: issues/PRs which don't seem to be headed towards any resolution on deadline, and represent either major breakage or enhancements still in the release
+### Issue Categorization

+Issues can be categorized with the following 'status codes', Green/Yellow/Red.

+* green: issues/PRs where the resolution is known and will be resolved soon
-* yellow: issues/PRs which are in progress but need to be watched
+* yellow: issues/PRs which are in progress but are not as easy and need to be watched
-* green: issues/PRs which still show up on the reports, but are on their way to being resolved very soon

-At this stage, these three levels generally are:

-* red: major breakage issues which are both old and getting no attention at all, and enhancement issues without a PR.
-* yellow: major breakage issues with a PR in progress, minor breakage issues, and enhancement issues with a PR which is in progress but still needs work.
-* green: minor breakage issues with a PR and enhancement issues with a PR that looks to be approved soon.
+* red: issues/PRs that are heavily release-impacting, and/or with a likelihood of not making it in time.

+In each meeting, it is good to give an overall status of Bug Triage: Green, Yellow or Red, generally based on the amount of issues from each category.
+Examples are:

+- status can be Red if there are multiple release-impacting issues that are in danger of not being fixed in the release.
+- status can be Yellow if there are multiple issues open but they are being worked on, which is the usual state of the world.
+- status can be Green if there are no Red issues and workpaces seem normal.

+It is useful to keep Red issues on a separate section and report them during the meetings.

 ## Code Freeze